myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Paul Frazee✌️ @pfrazee.com 2023-03-25T19:59:50.953Z
+>
+> I am a CRAFTSMAN and my code is BEAUTIFUL and absolutely OBSOLETE

+---

 > Ray Wong @raywong.bsky.social 2023-03-28T03:59:43.746Z
 >
 > Let the bird burn.
 As a verified journalist on Twitter, it is so sad to watch the bird burn